requery/sqlite-android/README.md

 }
 ```

-The size of the artifacts with only the armeabi-v7a binary is **~600kb**.
+The size of the artifacts with only the armeabi-v7a binary is **~1.4 MB**.
 In general you can use
 armeabi-v7a on the majority of Android devices including Intel Atom which provides a native
 translation layer, however performance under the translation layer is worse than using the x86
 binary.